django-crispy-forms/django-crispy-forms/docs/usage_filters.rst

 Usage: Filters
 ===============

-Still quite useful, this is a improved and evolved version of the `original implementation`_ of the django-uni-form project.
+Still quite useful, this is an improved and evolved version of the `original implementation`_ of the django-uni-form project.

 Using the filter (Easy and fun!)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~